me-box/databox/documents/Documentation.md

 ### TimeSeriesClient.Write (dataSourceID, payload)

-Writes data to the store for the given dataSourceID data is timestamped with milliseconds since the unix epoch on insert.
+Data written to the store for the given dataSourceID data is timestamped with milliseconds since the unix epoch on insert.

 | Name | Type | Description |
 | ---- | ---- | ----------- |